ClemencioMorales/Supermarket_Kata/README.md

 *At any time, an article can be updated and this should be reflected in every station.

-*There is just one printer available, and it has two print modes: normal mode and elderly mode# Supermarket_Kata
+*There is just one printer available, and it has two print modes: normal mode and elderly mode (with a bigger font size)

 ```